ksirrah13/creator-docs/content/en-us/tutorials/fundamentals/coding-5/returning-values-from-tables.md

 -- Get place in line
 local function getPlaceInLine(shipName)
-	for placeInLine,ship in pairs(waitingShips) do
+	for placeInLine, ship in ipairs(waitingShips) do
 		if ship == shipName then
 			return placeInLine
 		end